-Under commercial law, own funds consist of subscribed capital, capital and revenue reserves, profit or loss carried forward and the annual net profit or loss respectively, whereas the regulatory term is in accordance with the German Banking Act (KWG).
+Under German commercial law, own funds consist of subscribed capital, capital and revenue reserves, profit or loss carried forward and the annual net profit or loss respectively, whereas the regulatory term is in accordance with the German Banking Act (KWG).

 For solvency purposes J.P.
-Morgan AG's capital resources pursuant to section 10 kwg consist of core capital, section 10 para 2a kwg (Tier I capital) and supplementary capital, section 10 para 2b kwg (Tier II capital).
+Morgan AG's capital resources pursuant to section 10 KWG, consist of core capital, section 10 para 2a KWG (tier 1 capital) and supplementary capital, section 10 para 2b KWG (tier 2 capital).

 J.P.
-Morgan AG has increased its capital base to accommodate the growth in its business platform and be prepared for imminent changes to the EU Capital Requirements Directive.
+Morgan AG had increased its capital base in 2009 to accommodate the growth in its business platform and be prepared for imminent changes to the EU Capital Requirements Directive.